GabrielCSTR/doto-bot/README.md

 ### Cool Facts

-- The bot is named lonely bot after Lone Druid a Dota 2 hero who I spam too much.
+- The bot is named DotoBo bot after Lone Druid a Dota 2 hero who I spam too much.
 - Heroku runs whatever code is on the master branch, and reloads the bot after an update, so try to reduce the number of commits to master, as each reload results in a short downtime.